SumoLogic/sumologic-documentation/docs/get-started/ai-machine-learning.md

 ### Log Search

-* Copilot. <!--link - /docs/search/copilot - not published yet-->An in-product AI-based assistant that allows you to obtain insights quickly from logs.
+* [Copilot](/docs/search/copilot).
+An in-product AI-based assistant that allows you to obtain insights quickly from logs.
 You can interact with Copilot using plain English queries and utilize search suggestions for result refinement.
 * [LogReduce&reg;](/docs/search/logreduce).
-Utilizes AI-driven algorithms to cluster log messages based on string and pattern similarity.
-Boil down thousands of log lines into easy to understand patterns with LogReduce® and LogCompare.
+Utilizes AI-driven algorithms to cluster log messages based on string similarity, and boils down thousands of log lines into easy-to-understand patterns.
 Separate the signal from the noise and detect anomalous behavior with Outlier Detection.
 LogReduce employs fuzzy logic to group similar messages into signatures, enabling quick assessment of activity patterns.
 You can refine results based on your preferences, [teaching LogReduce](/docs/search/logreduce/influence-the-logreduce-outcome) for more specific outcomes.
-* LogCompare.
+* [LogCompare](/docs/search/logcompare).
 Identify and predict anomalies in real time with outlier detection, and uncover root-causes using LogCompare pattern analysis.

 ### Alerts